Michal Horáček

 Michal Horáček (born 23 July 1952) is a Czech entrepreneur, lyricist, poet, writer, journalist and music producer.
 From 2007 until 2010, he was the chairman of the Czech Academy of Popular Music.
 He founded Czech betting company Fortuna.
 He stood to become Czech president in the 2018 presidential election, but came in 4th in the first round, failing to advance.

 2018 presidential election

 In April 2016, Horáček announced his possible candidacy in the 2018 Czech presidential election.
 Horáček announced his candidacy on 7 October 2016.
 He officially launched his campaign on 3 November 2016.
 He said that he wanted his campaign to be based on respect for all people and their opinions.

 Horáček announced his advisers on 9 February 2017, including former Slovak presidential candidate Magdaléna Vášáryová, nuclear energy safety expert Dana Drábová, and surgeon Pavel Pafko.
 In 16 April 2017, Horáček started gathering the 50,000 signatures required for participation in the election.
 On 6 May he reported that he had gathered the required number of signatures.
 Horáček finished fourth of the nine candidates, with 9.18% of the vote.
 Horáček then endorsed Jiří Drahoš for the second round.
+Radim Procházka and Robin Kvapil released a documentary film in 2018 about Horaček's run for presidency, entitled We Can Do Better.